Dirt Diggers Digest Guide to Strategic Corporate Research

 - Press Releases.
 These documents contain a high quotient of hype, but they are useful as sources of information that may never make it into the media.
 They serve as a primary source for official company positions and claims.
 In a controversy over a company’s failure to live up to a commitment (such as the creation of new jobs at a plant that received a government subsidy), it is quite effective to be able to quote from an old company press release in which the promise was made.

 - Facility lists.
-Companies often put lists of their factories and other facilities on the website, including their location.
+Companies often put lists of their factories and other facilities on the website, including their locations.
 Larger retail chains include store locators.
 Such information can be quite handy in planning campaign activities.

 C. STATE CORPORATION FILINGS AND PROPERTY RECORDS

-Every U.S. corporation – whether publicly traded, privately held or non-profit – must register at the state level to receive a charter to do business.
+Every U.S. corporation, whether publicly traded, privately held or non-profit, must register at the state level to receive a charter to do business.
 The agency that handles this process is usually the state Secretary of State’s office, which will also provide public access to at least some of the information that corporations must provide in their filings.
+For a guide to state websites for this and other kinds of public records, see Search Systems.

 If you don’t know what state the company is located in, look for the contact information on the firm's website.
 If you have access to a subscription service such as LexisNexis Public Records or Westlaw, you can search nearly all states at once – either by the name of the company or the name of an officer or director (though the entries from some states do not include such names).
 Delaware, where many large companies are registered, can also be searched through a separate service.
-On LexisNexis Public Records or Westlaw you can also search fictitious names (DBA) files for the same states.

 D. SECURITIES AND EXCHANGE COMMISSION FILINGS